 Most of us have wandered into a mall salon sometime in our lives, taken advantage of a “great deal” from a new salon or stylist, maybe even colored our own hair.
-But a keratin hair treatment such as Brazilian Blowout, Global Keratin, Keratin Complex by Coppola, or Brazilian Keratin is a much bigger deal.
+But a keratin hair treatment such as Brazilian Blowout, Global Keratin, Keratin Complex, or Brazilian Keratin is a much bigger deal.
 Even once you’ve done some research and chosen the treatment that sounds right for you, it’s still important to choose the right stylist.
 Why?
 Because this is an advanced skill that requires close attention to detail.
 I have heard many stories from clients about not being told honestly what treatment is being used on their hair, and unfortunately I have seen some damage done by unskilled stylists performing these services.

 If you haven’t read about the different treatments, check out the following previous posts:

 - Stop Battling Frizz with the Brazilian Blowout